CLPE is the National Poetry Centre for Primary Schools

 CLPE Poetry Award (CLiPPA)

-We run a school’s shadowing scheme alongside CLiPPA, which celebrates outstanding poetry published for children.
+We run a school’s shadowing scheme alongside CLiPPA, the only UK award which celebrates outstanding poetry published for children.
 Use the films of the shortlisted poets performing and the specially written teaching sequences for their books to inspire your children

 The CLPE Reading and Writing Scales could transform English pedagogy & assessment.
 An excellent free resource.